xMazzmax/coiffeur-seren/README.md

 1. DRY (Don't Repeat Yourself)

-- **What it means:** Avoid duplicating code by abstracting repeated patterns into functions, modules, or classes.
+- **What it means:**
+  Avoid duplicating code by abstracting repeated patterns into functions, modules, or classes.
-- **Why it matters:** Reduces redundancy (repetition), making the codebase easier to maintain by saving time and making it less prone to bugs when changes are required.
+- **Why it matters:**
+  Reduces redundancy (repetition), making the codebase easier to maintain by saving time and making it less prone to bugs when changes are required.
-- **Real world example:** Architects reuse standard blueprint elements for common building types (e.g., parking lots or bathrooms) to save time and reduce errors.
+- **Real world example:**
+  Architects reuse standard blueprint elements for common building types (e.g., parking lots or bathrooms) to save time and reduce errors.

 2. KISS (Keep It Simple, Stupid)

-- **What it means:** Design systems and write code as simply as possible, avoiding overcomplication.
+- **What it means:**
+  Design systems and write code as simply as possible, avoiding overcomplication.
-- **Why it matters:** Simple code is easier to read, debug, and maintain.
+- **Why it matters:**
+  Simple code is easier to read, debug, and maintain.
 Complex code can lead to errors and increased technical debt which equals to more time spent.
 And _"time is money"_.
-- **Real world example:** A straight staircase is simpler to design, build, and install than a complicated spiral staircase, which often makes things harder without adding much benefit for most buildings.
+- **Real world example:**
+  A straight staircase is simpler to design, build, and install than a complicated spiral staircase, which often makes things harder without adding much benefit for most buildings.

 3. SOLID (it's an acronym for a set of five principles of object-oriented programming)

 - **Single Responsibility Principle (SRP)**
-  - **What it means:** Each class or module should have one responsibility.
+  - **What it means:**
+    Each class or module should have one responsibility.
-  - **Real world example:** An architect designs, a plumber installs pipes, and an electrician wires the building.
+  - **Real world example:**
+    An architect designs, a plumber installs pipes, and an electrician wires the building.
 Each trade has a single responsibility, ensuring expertise and quality (for a lower price).
 - **Open/Closed Principle**
-  - **What it means:** Code should be open to extension but closed to modification.
+  - **What it means:**
+    Code should be open to extension but closed to modification.
-  - **Real world example:** Adding a garage or an extra room to a house shouldn't require tearing down the entire house; the house should be built in a way that allows the existing design to be simply extended by the garage.
+  - **Real world example:**
+    Adding a garage or an extra room to a house shouldn't require tearing down the entire house; the house should be built in a way that allows the existing design to be simply extended by the garage.
 - **Liskov Substitution Principle**
-  - **What it means:** A new component should replace an old one without disrupting the system.
+  - **What it means:**
+    A new component should replace an old one without disrupting the system.
-  - **Real world example:** Doors are built to standard sizes so you can replace a wooden door with a glass one without altering the frame.
+  - **Real world example:**
+    Doors are built to standard sizes so you can replace a wooden door with a glass one without altering the frame.
 - **Interface Segregation Principle**
-  - **What it means:** Design small, specific interfaces/systems over large, general ones, so that components aren’t burdened with unnecessary responsibilities.
+  - **What it means:**
+    Design small, specific interfaces/systems over large, general ones, so that components aren’t burdened with unnecessary responsibilities.
-  - **Real world example:** Plumbing for water and gas lines are separate to prevent complications and ensure safety.
+  - **Real world example:**
+    Plumbing for water and gas lines are separate to prevent complications and ensure safety.
 - **Dependency Inversion Principle**
-  - **What it means:** Depend on abstractions, not concretions.
+  - **What it means:**
+    Depend on abstractions, not concretions.
-  - **Real world example:** The architect (high-level policy) defines requirements (abstraction) for materials (low-level modules e.g. fire-resistant walls, budget, delivery deadline etc.) without specifying brands.
+  - **Real world example:**
+    The architect (high-level policy) defines requirements (abstraction) for materials (low-level modules e.g. fire-resistant walls, budget, delivery deadline etc.) without specifying brands.
 Contractors choose suitable materials.
-- **Why the SOLID principles matter:** They provide a foundation for building modular, flexible, reusable, maintainable, and scalable systems.
+- **Why the SOLID principles matter:**
+  They provide a foundation for building modular, flexible, reusable, maintainable, and scalable systems.
 These systems help you create things that are easy to understand, test, and modify over time, reducing the risk of costly errors or reworks.

 4. Readability

-- **What it means:** Write code that is easy for humans to understand, even at the cost of extra comments or slightly longer code.
+- **What it means:**
+  Write code that is easy for humans to understand, even at the cost of extra comments or slightly longer code.
-- **Why it matters:** Code is read more often than written.
+- **Why it matters:**
+  Code is read more often than written.
 Readable code facilitates collaboration and quicker debugging.
-- **Real world example:** Writing a step-by-step assembly guide for prefabricated components helps workers follow instructions with a much lower risk for mistakes that could turn out to be way more expensive than the extra time investment for the creation of the guide.
+- **Real world example:**
+  Writing a step-by-step assembly guide for prefabricated components helps workers follow instructions with a much lower risk for mistakes that could turn out to be way more expensive than the extra time investment for the creation of the guide.

 5. Modularity

-- **What it means:** Break down code into small, independent, and reusable modules or components.
+- **What it means:**
+  Break down code into small, independent, and reusable modules or components.
-- **Why it matters:** Promotes code reuse, improves testing, and simplifies future updates or scaling.
+- **Why it matters:**
+  Promotes code reuse, improves testing, and simplifies future updates or scaling.
-- **Real world example:** Using standardized, reusable components like bricks or panels enables flexibility and quick assembly or repair.
+- **Real world example:**
+  Using standardized, reusable components like bricks or panels enables flexibility and quick assembly or repair.

 6. Performance Optimization

-- **What it means:** Strive for efficient solutions to reduce resource consumption.
+- **What it means:**
+  Strive for efficient solutions to reduce resource consumption.
-- **Why it matters:** Improves speed and scalability, particularly in resource-constrained environments.
+- **Why it matters:**
+  Improves speed and scalability, particularly in resource-constrained environments.
-- **Real world example:** Using a crane to lift heavy things instead of relying on manual labor saves time, physical and mental effort.
+- **Real world example:**
+  Using a crane to lift heavy things instead of relying on manual labor saves time, physical and mental effort.

 7. Premature optimization is the root of all evil

-- **What it means:** Avoid spending excessive time on perfecting small details or features and ensure the overall structure and design are functional instead.
+- **What it means:**
+  Avoid spending excessive time on perfecting small details or features and ensure the overall structure and design are functional instead.
-- **Why it matters:** It wastes time, adds unnecessary complexity, and distracts from focusing on creating a clear, functional foundation, which should come first.
+- **Why it matters:**
+  It wastes time, adds unnecessary complexity, and distracts from focusing on creating a clear, functional foundation, which should come first.
-- **Real world example:** Designing a highly complex roof before confirming the walls can support it risks wasting effort or needing redesigns.
+- **Real world example:**
+  Designing a highly complex roof before confirming the walls can support it risks wasting effort or needing redesigns.

 8. YAGNI (Your Ain't Gonna Need It)

-- **What it means:** Only implement features and write code that are **strictly necessary** for the **current** requirements.
+- **What it means:**
+  Only implement features and write code that are **strictly necessary** for the **current** requirements.
-- **Why it matters:** Avoids unnecessary complexity and wasted effort on features that may never be used.
+- **Why it matters:**
+  Avoids unnecessary complexity and wasted effort on features that may never be used.
-- **Real world example:** Building additional rooms “just in case” they’re needed later often leads to wasted materials and unused space.
+- **Real world example:**
+  Building additional rooms “just in case” they’re needed later often leads to wasted materials and unused space.

-#### 🎯 Results
+**🎯 RESULTS**

 #### 🎨 Design System